ragingwind/cspify/readme.md

 - `--c, components`

-Create a components.js that consisted of vulcanized Polymer/elements in `bower components` which was imported by user applications or elements.
+Create a components.js that is consisted of vulcanized Polymer/elements in `bower components` which was imported by user applications or elements.

 - platform